EGLA Evaluation Process

 |Waste and Circular Economy||Mr. Warren Phelan|

-Following the evaluation process, 3 cities have been shortlisted for the 2018 competition.
-The shortlisted cities have been invited to present to the Jury, setting out their achievements and future vision.
-The Jury will then assess the shortlisted cities in the light of all the information provided and decide on the winner(s).
+Following the evaluation process, cities are shortlisted for the next stage of the competition.
+The shortlisted cities are invited to present to the Jury, setting out their achievements and future vision.
+The Jury then assesses the shortlisted cities in the light of all the information provided and decide on the winner(s).

 The Jury will assess the shortlisted cities based on the following criteria:

 1) The city’s overall commitment, strategy and enthusiasm, as conveyed by the presentation

 2) The city’s efforts to communicate to citizens and the citizens’ engagement in environmental activities

-3) The city’s potential to act as a ‘green ambassador’, promoting good practice and spreading the EGL concept further
+3) The city’s potential to act as a ‘green ambassador’, promoting good practice and spreading the EGLA concept further

 If you would like more information about the European Green Leaf Award, please send an email to: firstname.lastname@example.org.